 |

-Have the board secretary set up an e-mail account and put together a member registry.
+Set up an e-mail account and put together a member registry.
 Once there’s a system in place for accepting payment for memberships, the co-op can begin selling membership shares. |

 Finance Start-up